Bock: Doppelbock

-Doppelbock or Double Bock is a stronger version of traditional Bock that was first brewed in Munich by the Paulaner Friars, a Franciscan order founded by St. Francis of Paula.
+Doppelbock or Double Bock is a stronger version of traditional Bock that was first brewed in Munich by the Paulaner friars, a mendicant order founded by St. Francis of Paula.

 Historically, Doppelbock was high in alcohol and sweetness.
 The story is told that it served as "liquid bread" for the Friars during times of fasting when solid food was not permitted.
 Mark Dredge, in his book A Brief History of Lager, claims that this story is a fable and that the monks produced Doppelbock to supplement their order's vegetarian diet all year.
-However, earlier in 2011, journalist J. Wilson proved this was at least possible by consuming only doppelbock and water for the 46 days of Lent.
+In 2011, journalist J. Wilson proved this was at least possible by consuming only doppelbock and water for the 46 days of Lent.

-Today, Doppelbock is still strong – ranging from 7% to 12% or more by volume.
+Modern style guidelines suggest a minimum strength of around 6.6-7% alcohol by volume, with an upper limit of 8-10% or higher.
 It is clear, with colour ranging from dark gold, for the paler version, to dark brown with ruby highlights for a darker version.
 It has a large, creamy, persistent head (although head retention may be impaired by alcohol in the stronger versions).
 The aroma is intensely malty, with some toasty notes, and possibly some alcohol presence as well; darker versions may have a chocolate-like or fruity aroma.
 The flavour is very rich and malty, with noticeable alcoholic strength, and little or no detectable hops (16–26 IBUs).
 Paler versions may have a drier finish.

 The monks who originally brewed Doppelbock named their beer "Sankt-vater-bier" ("Blessed Father beer").
 This was eventually shortened to "Salvator" (literally "Savior"), which today is trademarked by Paulaner.

-Brewers of modern Doppelbock often add "-ator" to their beer's name as a signpost of the style; there are 200 "-ator" Doppelbock names registered with the German patent office.
+Brewers of modern Doppelbock often add "-ator" to their beer's name as a signpost of the style; there are 200 "-ator" Doppelbock names registered with the German patent office, including Paulaner Salvator, Ayinger Celebrator, Spaten Optimator and Augustiner Maximator.

-The following are representative examples of the style: Paulaner Salvator, Ayinger Celebrator, Weihenstephaner Korbinian, Andechser Doppelbock Dunkel, Spaten Optimator, Augustiner Brau Maximator, Tucher Bajuvator, Weltenburger Kloster Asam-Bock, Capital Autumnal Fire, EKU 28, Eggenberg Urbock 23º, Bell's Consecrator, Moretti La Rossa, Samuel Adams Double Bock, Tröegs Tröegenator Double Bock, Wasatch Brewery Devastator, Great Lakes Doppelrock, Abita Andygator, Wolverine State Brewing Company Predator, Burly Brewing's Burlynator, Monteith's Doppel Bock, and Christian Moerlein Emancipator Doppelbock.